For family historians who live in Berkshire... and those with Berkshire ancestors

 FREE USE — FIVE ESSENTIAL RESOURCES

-BROWSE AND SEARCH The 1939 Register taken on 29 September 1939 FREE at the Research Centre — find dates of birth, single and married names and more.
+THE 1939 REGISTER Browse and search FREE at the Research Centre — find dates of birth, single and married names and more.
 Some individual records remain closed.
+More details

-The Genealogist — NEW 900,000 Essex parish records and 158,000 Worcestershire parish records + Tithe Maps in colour for Surrey and Westmorland.
+THE GENEALOGIST — NEW Essex parish records and Worcestershire parish records + Tithe Maps in colour for Surrey and Westmorland.
+Find out more

-British Newspaper Archive — over 14.2 million old newspaper pages, from 615 past and present UK and Irish titles.
+THE BRITISH NEWSPAPER ARCHIVE — with over 14.4 million newspaper page images from 628 UK and Irish titles.
 NEW Faringdon Advertiser and Vale of the White Horse Gazette Were your ancestors mentioned?

-SHEFFIELD, SURREY, even STEVENTON...
-WHEREVER your ancestors came from, drop into the society's Research Centre to find them — with informed help and advice on hand if you need it.
+LEICESTER, LANCASHIRE, even LONGWORTH...
+WHEREVER your ancestors came from, visit the society's Research Centre to find them — with informed help and advice on hand if you need it.

 Berkshire Marriages Third Edition CD ◊ Places and dates